Tamas-Gavlider/choose-smart/README.md

 ### Content

-All content for the website was written by myself.
+All content for the website was written by me.
+The decision tree was originally created in a Word document and later transformed into a JavaScript object using [ChatGPT](https://chatgpt.com/).
 The blinking text effect code in CSS was found at [Stack Overflow](https://stackoverflow.com/questions/16344354/how-to-make-blinking-flashing-text-with-css-3.).<br>
+I referred to the [Stack Overflow](https://stackoverflow.com/questions/1330825/preloading-font-face-fonts) article to implement font preloading.<br>
+I referred to the [Stack Overflow](https://stackoverflow.com/questions/39360088/does-the-metadata-preload-attribute-in-html5-load-the-entire-video) to improve the game page's performance by preloading the videos.
 The neon effect code was found at [CSS-tricks.com](https://css-tricks.com/how-to-create-neon-text-with-css/).

 ### Acknowledgements